bright/new-www/content/blog/eye-on i.md

 ## The truth of 'i's semantic role

 Nowadays, the `<i>` tag has gained additional semantic meaning beyond its default styling behavior.
-According to the [current HTML specification](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-i-element), the `<i>` element is intended to represent a span of text that is in an alternate voice or mood, or otherwise set apart from the surrounding content in a way that indicates a different quality of text.
-This could include taxonomic designations, technical terms, idiomatic phrases in another language or transliterations.
+According to the [current HTML specification](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-i-element), the `<i>` element represents text in an alternate voice or mood, or set apart to indicate a different quality, such as taxonomic names, technical terms, idioms, or transliterations.
 Here’s how the specification defines the `<i>` element:

 > The `<i>` element represents a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text, such as a taxonomic designation, a technical term, an idiomatic phrase from another language, transliteration, a thought, or a ship name in Western texts.